Charlie Owen (musician): 1993–2008: Session work and Vertigo and Other Phobias

 In June 1993 Owen, Chris Wilson, and three former members of The Triffids: David McComb, Robert McComb and Graham Lee guested on Acuff's Rose's debut studio album, Never Comin' Down.
 In December that year Owen rejoined Divinyls for another tour of Australia.

 In 1994, Owen released his debut solo album, Vertigo and Other Phobias.

 Owen was a session musician on albums: Robert Forster's I Had a New York Girlfriend, Spencer P. Jones' Rumour of Death (both 1994); The Cruel Sea's Three Legged Dog (April 1995); and Perkins' solo album, Far Be it from Me (1996).

 Owen joined Perkins in a reformed line-up of Beasts of Bourbon in September 1996 alongside Brian Henry Hooper on bass guitar, Jones on guitar and Tony Pola on drums.
 This line-up recorded the group's fifth studio album, Gone, released in January 1997, which reached the Top 50 on the ARIA Albums Chart.
 The group disbanded again by the end of that year.

 In 2000 Owen appeared on Steve Prestwich's Since You've Been Gone and Conway Savage's Nothing Broken.
 Also that year he produced and provided guitar for Perkins' second solo album, Dark Horses and joined Tex Perkins and the Dark Horses to promote its release.
 Also in the line-up were Silbersher, Murray Paterson, and Scritch.

-In 2007, Owen released a live recording with Perkins, as Live At Northcote Social Club.
+In 2007, Owen released a live recording with Perkins, as Live at Northcote Social Club.

 2009–present: Death's Dateless Night

-In May 2009 band mate, Maurice Frawley, died of liver cancer.
-Owen worked with another of Frawley's band mates, Paul Kelly, to organise a tribute album, Long Gone Whistle – The Songs of Maurice Frawley (August 2010).
+In May 2009 bandmate, Maurice Frawley, died of liver cancer.
+Owen worked with another of Frawley's bandmates, Paul Kelly, to organise a tribute album, Long Gone Whistle – The Songs of Maurice Frawley (August 2010).
 Also appearing on the 3× CD release were Amphlett, Perkins, Walker, The Drones, The Kill Devil Hills, Megan Washington and Dan Sultan.
 A follow-up concert in late August launched the album and raised money for one of Frawley's causes, Rochester Secondary College's music program.

 In 2016, Owen collaborated with Paul Kelly on the album, Death's Dateless Night.
 The album peaked at number 16 on the ARIA charts and at the ARIA Music Awards of 2017 it was nominated for Best Blues and Roots Album.